HOW PRO-LIFE LAWS SAVE LIVES

 Extensive research from outside Minnesota confirms that various kinds of pro-life laws—informed consent laws, parental involvement requirements, bans on public funding of abortion—help reduce the number of abortions.
 A study published in the journal State Politics & Policy Quarterly, for example, concludes that "several types of state-level anti-abortion legislation result in statistically significant declines in both the abortion rate and the abortion ratio."
 The federal Hyde Amendment, which prohibits most taxpayer funding of abortion through Medicaid, has prevented more than two million abortions, according to a 2016 analysis.

-Yet nearly 10,000 unborn children are still aborted in the state each year.
-Continuing political and legislative efforts (in addition to the work of helping pregnant women in need and educating and persuading the public) are vital to our goal of saving lives and restoring protection for innocent human beings at all stages of development.
+Yet about 10,000 unborn children are still aborted in the state each year.
+Continuing political and legislative efforts (in addition to the work of supporting pregnant women in need and educating and persuading the public) are vital to our goal of saving lives and restoring protection for innocent human beings at all stages of development.